 Does my disability insurance cover the coronavirus?

-If you have disability insurance, you might get covered for a claim if you catch COVID-19 and can’t work for a while.
-Even if you buy a policy today, you might get covered if you catch the coronavirus in a few weeks.
+If you have disability insurance, you might get covered if you get COVID-19 and can’t work for a while.
+You’ll have coverage even if you buy a policy today and get the coronavirus in a few weeks.

-- Get an official diagnosis.
-A self-quarantine may not qualify you for disability benefits unless you receive an official diagnosis from a doctor.
+- Getting an official diagnosis.
+Self-quarantine won’t qualify for disability benefits unless you get an official diagnosis of coronavirus from a doctor.

-- Get through the waiting period.
-Most policies have a waiting period before you start collecting benefits.
-This can range from 1 to 90 days for short-term policies or 30 to 720 days for long-term policies.
-If your illness lasts beyond the waiting period, you can receive benefits starting after the waiting period ends.
+- Getting through the waiting period.
+Most policies have a waiting period before you start collecting benefits, ranging range from 1 to 90 days for short-term policies or 30 to 720 days for long-term policies.
+If your illness lasts beyond that timeframe, you can get a payout after the waiting period.

 How does income protection work?

-Disability insurance, also known as income protection insurance, promises to pay a percentage of your typical wage if you become too sick or injured to work.
-For a monthly fee around 1–2% of your salary, this coverage can give you peace of mind about paying your bills if your income suddenly stops.
-You can buy disability insurance through your employer or as an individual policy.
+Disability insurance, also known as income protection insurance, promises to pay a percentage of your typical wages if you become too sick or injured to work.
+For a monthly fee around 1–2% of your salary, this coverage can give peace of mind about paying your bills while you’re ill.
+You can buy this insurance through your employer or a private insurance company.